jonathansick/sitelle_notes/README.md

 C/2012 S1 ISON will peak at V= -4 mag; perihelion passage in November 2013.
 Good target for SV?
 Trick is proximity to sunrise!

 Real interest is to see where these species originate from the nucleus/coma.

+## Commentary

+*Devost:* Large Program call.
+February 2014 deadline?
+Hopefully the commissioning will tell us enough about SITELLE.
+May be only one round of LPs for SITELLE.
+We also need to ensure that SITELLE is not a niche instrument.

+**Laurent:** pressure on getting photometric accuracy.
+Note that calibration procedures evolve.

+**Morrison:** Some concern with building data cubes over several nights.
+This hasn't been done with SpiOMME.

+Science Verification is a good time to try out large program observations. **This is encouraged.** Devost envisions setting up a SITELLE TAC to setup a program for science verification.

+This week: develop SV programs.
+And choose filters!

+**Question about mosaicing.** There *will* be a loss of spectral resolution from centre to edge.
+But this only relevant for very high R. Shouldn't be an issue for R=5000.

+**Bureau:** FTS for dummies document?
+We need to know how to convince the TAC that FTS is the right tool for the job.

+**Mandar:** For absorption lines: just use a really tight filter around the line.
+That will solve the continuum noise problem.
+Again, we need to design a set of filters.
+Also note that for a tight filter, you need long steps, which will impact the readout time.
+Want to read out only as slowly as the mirror moves to optimize read noise.

+****